leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 ```

 > [!NOTE]
-> (i) Use fresh filament - grooves from previous passes through extruder gears can lead to slight count differences.<br>
+> (i) Use fresh filament - grooves from previous passes through extruder gears can lead to slight count differences.
 > (ii) Make sure the selector is aligned with the gate.
-If it is off to one side you will almost certainly get disimilar counts in forward and reverse directions.<br>
+If it is off to one side you will almost certainly get disimilar counts in forward and reverse directions.
 > (iii) You want the counts on each attempt to be the same or very similar but don't sweat +/-3 counts.
-With ERCF v2.0, sprung servo and new Binky encoder design they should be very consistent though ;-)<br>
+With ERCF v2.0, sprung servo and new Binky encoder design they should be very consistent though ;-)
 > (iv) You can run this (like all calibration commands) without saving the result by adding a `SAVE=0` flag.

 If this step worked then you should be able to unload the residual filament with `MMU_UNLOAD`.
 If you aren't happy with results, leave the filament ready for the next run.